Liver: Structure

-The liver is a reddish-brown, wedge-shaped organ with two lobes of unequal size and shape.
+The liver is a dark reddish brown, wedge-shaped organ with two lobes of unequal size and shape.
 A human liver normally weighs approximately 1.5 kg and has a width of about 15 cm.
 There is considerable size variation between individuals, with the standard reference range for men being 970-1860 g and for women 600-1770 g.
 It is both the heaviest internal organ and the largest gland in the human body.
 It is located in the right upper quadrant of the abdominal cavity, resting just below the diaphragm, to the right of the stomach, and overlying the gallbladder.

 The liver is connected to two large blood vessels: the hepatic artery and the portal vein.
 The hepatic artery carries oxygen-rich blood from the aorta via the celiac trunk, whereas the portal vein carries blood rich in digested nutrients from the entire gastrointestinal tract and also from the spleen and pancreas.
-These blood vessels subdivide into small capillaries known as liver sinusoids, which then lead to lobules.
+These blood vessels subdivide into small capillaries known as liver sinusoids, which then lead to hepatic lobules.

-Lobules are the functional units of the liver.
-Each lobule is made up of millions of hepatic cells (hepatocytes), which are the basic metabolic cells.
+Hepatic lobules are the functional units of the liver.
+Each lobule is made up of millions of hepatocytes, which are the basic metabolic cells.
 The lobules are held together by a fine, dense, irregular, fibroelastic connective tissue layer extending from the fibrous capsule covering the entire liver known as Glisson's capsule after British doctor Francis Glisson.
 This tissue extends into the structure of the liver by accompanying the blood vessels, ducts, and nerves at the hepatic hilum.
 The whole surface of the liver, except for the bare area, is covered in a serous coat derived from the peritoneum, and this firmly adheres to the inner Glisson's capsule.

 Gross anatomy

-Terminology related to the liver often starts in hepat- from ἡπατο-, from the Greek word for liver.